bcgov/nr-broker/docs/development.md

 ## Setup User Alias services

 Broker can be setup to allow users to alias their identity in other identity providers to their account.

+## Setup Collection Sync from OpenSearch

+Broker can synchronize collections with unique names from an OpenSearch index.
+See: [OpenSearch Integration](./operations_opensearch.md)

 ### GitHub Alias